DUI Process in West Palm Beach, Florida

 West Palm Beach DUI Attorney Greg Rosenfeld

-to the extent that his or her normal faculties were impaired.
+the influence to the extent that his or her normal faculties were impaired.

 Police, investigators, and the prosecution begin collecting evidence against

 the suspect from the moment he or she is pulled over.
 To re-level the

 legal playing field, it helps to understand the DUI process in Florida

 from start to finish.
 After reading about the process,